Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 - Law of succession in the Dutch Civil Code

-- Social Verzekeringsbank (SVB): the organisation responsible for the implementation of the Dutch national insurance schemes
+- Social Verzekeringsbank (SVB): the organization responsible for the implementation of the Dutch national insurance schemes

 - European e-justice: an official website of the European Union